-The commission proposes to amend the definition of "affected utility" by adding language to encompass the definitions of affected utility in TWC §13.1394 and §13.1395.
-The commission proposes these amendments to reflect the requirements in TWC §13.1394(a)(1) and definition.
+The TCEQ adopts this rulemaking to amend the definition of "affected utility" by adding language to encompass the definitions of affected utility in TWC §13.1394 and §13.1395.
+The TCEQ adopts these amendments to reflect the requirements in TWC §13.1394(a)(1) and §13.1395(a)(1).
+Current subsection lettering will be revised to accommodate the amended definition.

-§13.1395(a)(1).
-Current subsection lettering will be revised to accommodate the amended minimum water pressure that affected utilities must provide during emergency operations.
+The TCEQ adopts this rulemaking to amend the definition of "emergency operations" to clarify the minimum water pressure that affected utilities must provide during emergency operations.
 This clarification is consistent with the requirements under TWC §13.1394, which is 20 pounds per square inch, or a pressure approved by the executive director, and TWC §13.1395, which is 35 pounds per square inch.